The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 • stakeholder satisfaction

-• quality of deliverables
+• Quality of deliverables

 These indicators must be regularly reviewed to improve practices.

-Best practices to achieve results
+Best practices for obtaining results

-Strong executive sponsorship
+Strong executive sponsor

 Alignment with strategy